-Creating the kind of environment in which girls are unafraid to try new things and to be who they want to be starts with you!
-By meeting your girls where they are, you'll help them develop the leadership skills they'll use today and in the future.
+Creating the kind of environment in which Girl Scouts are unafraid to try new things and to be who they want to be starts with you!
+By meeting them where they are, you'll help them develop the leadership skills they'll use today and in the future.

-Understanding Healthy Development in Girls
+Understanding Healthy Development in Youth

-It sounds simple, but just being attentive to what girls are experiencing as they mature is a big help to them-and to you, as you guide and mentor them!
-You'll experience different joys and challenges with each Girl Scout level, but here are some guidelines for meeting girls' needs and abilities at different grade levels, you'll also find these listed in the adult guide of each leadership Journey.
+It sounds simple, but just being attentive to what Girl Scouts are experiencing as they mature is a big help to them-and to you, as you guide and mentor them!
+You'll experience different joys and challenges with each Girl Scout level, but here are some guidelines for meeting their needs and abilities at different grade levels.
+Keep in mind that these guidelines reflect neurotypical experiences.

-Girl Scout Daisies At the Girl Scout Daisy level (kindergarten and first grades), girls This means Have loads of energy and need to run, walk, and play outside.
+Girl Scout Daisies At the Girl Scout Daisy level (kindergarten and first grades), many Daisies This means Have loads of energy and need to run, walk, or play outside.
 They'll enjoy going on nature walks and outdoor scavenger hunts.
 Are great builders and budding artists, though they are still developing their fine motor skills.
-Encouraging them to express themselves and their creativity by making things with their hands.
-Girls may need assistance holding scissors, cutting in a straight line, and so on.
+Encouraging them to express themselves and their creativity by making things with their hands, if they are able.
+They may need assistance holding scissors, cutting in a straight line, and so on.
 Love to move and dance.
 They might especially enjoy marching like a penguin, dancing like a dolphin, or acting out how they might care for animals in the jungle.
 Are concrete thinkers and focused on the here and now.
 Showing instead of telling, for example, about how animals are cared for.
 Plan visits to animal shelters, farms, or zoos; meet care providers, or make a creative bird feeder.
 Are only beginning to learn about basic number concepts, time, and money.
 You'll want to take opportunities to count out supplies together-and, perhaps, the legs on a caterpillar!
 Are just beginning to write and spell, and they don't always have the words for what they're thinking or feeling.
-That having girls draw a picture of something they are trying to communicate is easier and more meaningful for them.
+That having them draw a picture of something they are trying to communicate, or picking from images of feelings, is easier and more meaningful for them.
 Know how to follow simple directions and respond well to recognition for doing so.
 Being specific and offering only one direction at a time.
-Acknowledge when girls have followed directions well to increase their motivation to listen and follow again.
+Acknowledge when they have followed directions well to increase their motivation to listen and follow again.